Uniform Map: Introduction

-Uniform Map was a experimental website which based on Google Maps, the founder wanted to sort out information of school uniforms of senior high schools in Taiwan, combined the collection of these information with Google Maps, then the website was established.
+Uniform Map was an experimental website which based on Google Maps, the founder wanted to sort out information of school uniforms of senior high schools in Taiwan, combined the collection of these information with Google Maps, then the website was established.
 Afterwards, it started collecting information of school uniforms around the world.
-Nowadays, Uniform Map had over 20 uniform map themes in all 5 continents in the world, and collected school uniform information of over 10,000 schools.
+As of June 2022, Uniform Map has collected over 20 uniform map themes in all 5 continents in the world, and collected school uniform information of over 10,000 schools.

 The website started collecting uniforms of animations since 2016.